Affray at Randwick Racecourse in defence of girlfriend

 On the day of the incident, BDK attended Randwick Racecourse with his girlfriend and a friend.
-Towards the end of the day BDK’s girlfriend was insulted and harassed by a group of males, causing her to cry.
+However, towards the end of the day BDK’s girlfriend experiences insults and harassment by a group of males, causing her to cry.

-He was quickly overpowered and was knocked to the ground.
+They quickly overpowered him and knocked him to the ground.
 BDK saw that his friend was in serious trouble, and tried shouting at the group of males to “calm down”.
-When that failed, BDK became physically engaged with the males.
+When that failed, BDK too became physically engaged with the males.

 At the end of a brief fight, BDK was apprehended by security and handed over to police.
-He was charged with affray.
+Police charged him with affray.

-O’Brien Criminal and Civil Solicitors made representations to the police prosecutor on behalf of BDK, asking that the charges be dismissed before proceeding to trial.
+O’Brien Criminal and Civil Solicitors made representations to the police prosecutor on behalf of BDK, asking for the dismissal of the affray charges before proceeding to trial.

-The argument made in the submission was that BDK clearly acted to protect his friend, which constitutes self-defence (self-defence extends to defence of a third person).
+We made the argument in the submission that BDK clearly acted to protect his friend, which constitutes self-defence (self-defence extends to defence of a third person).
 Given the clear defence, the representations suggested to police that the matter be resolved without the expense of a contested trial.
 Police accepted these representations, and the charge was withdrawn.